Spain Bike Tour - Under the Andalusian Sky | VBT Bicycling Vacations Skip to Main Content

 What to Expect:

 Your final ride takes you from the mountains north of Granada down to the Genil River lowlands.
-You will leave Benalúa de las Villas and head down a mountain valley with the impressive Sierra Nevada mountain range as the backdrop.
-You will pass a 2,000-year-old Roman bridge and the towns of Colomera and Moclín with their Arab fortresses and Christian churches.
-The ride is a gently rolling route with a continuous descent into the valley and along the Genil riverbank.
-More adventurous riders have the option of a slightly longer, more challenging ride with a few more hills.
+Depart from Benalúa de las Villas and descend through a mountain valley, with the impressive Sierra Nevada range as your backdrop.
+Along the way, you’ll pass a 2,000-year-old Roman bridge and the towns of Colomera and Moclín, each marked by Arab fortresses and Christian churches.
+The route features gently rolling terrain with a continuous descent into the valley and along the Genil riverbank.
+Today may also offer an additional independent ride for experienced cyclists—ask your trip leader for details, or choose the shorter option starting from Olivares.

 Included Meals: Breakfast, Lunch, Dinner

-After breakfast, you will meet your local guide and walk to the Alhambra Palace for an included visit to the Palace and Generalife Gardens, a UNESCO World Heritage site.
+After breakfast, meet your local guide and walk to the Alhambra Palace for an included visit to the palace and the Generalife Gardens, a UNESCO World Heritage site.

-After your visit to the Alhambra Palace, the rest of the day is yours to explore.
-VBT provides you with city information that includes recommendations on what to see and do in Granada during your stay.
+Following your visit, the rest of the day is yours to explore Granada at your leisure.
+This vibrant city—full of winding lanes, lively plazas, and rich Moorish heritage—is a joy to discover.
+VBT provides city information with recommendations on what to see and do during your stay.

 Included Meals: Breakfast

-After an included breakfast this morning, complimentary transportation to the airport will be provided (an approximate 40 or 90 minute drive, depending on departure airport and traffic) for your departing flight.
+After an included breakfast this morning, complimentary transportation to Málaga Airport will be provided (an approximately 90-minute drive, depending on traffic) for your departing flight.

 Included Meals: Breakfast